vespperhq/docs/docs/01-Introduction.md

 ## Getting started

-Getting started is easy and free! 🚀 Simply sign up [here](https://app.merlinn.co/) and continue to the [quickstart](./02-Quickstart.md) section.
+Getting started is easy and free! 🚀 Head over to the [setup](./02-Getting%20started/01-Setup%20Merlinn.md) page.

 ## Get in touch